Google Ads Budget for UK Small Businesses: What to Spend in 2026

 Should I do Google Ads myself or hire someone?

-DIY works for very small budgets (under $500/month).
-For anything bigger, professional management usually pays for itself within 60-90 days through better targeting, lower cost-per-click, and higher conversion rates.
+DIY Google Ads works for very simple campaigns with low budgets under £500 per month.
+For anything larger, hiring a freelancer or specialist typically pays for itself within 60-90 days through better targeting, lower cost-per-click, and higher conversion rates.
+The cost of a bad campaign far exceeds the management fee.

 Not Sure If Your Google Ads Budget Is Right?